Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Spellblade**: You can use your spellcasting modifier for attack and damage rolls.

-_You gian +1 to attack and damage rolls using this magical weaponÆ_
+_You gian +1 to attack and damage rolls using this magical weapon_

 ---

 ## Negatron Cloak

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Negatron Cloak.png" Align=right width=8% height=8%>